chspur/chspur.github.io/posts/2025/2025-01/_posts/2025-01-24-the-secret-of-power.md

 ## the secret of power

-I'm currently reading the Complete Works of E. M. Bounds on Prayer and this is an excellent quote from him that motivates me to pursue the Lord.
+I'm currently reading the Complete Works of E. M. Bounds on Prayer and this is an excellent quote that motivates me to pursue the Lord.

 > Holiness energizing the soul, the whole man aflame with love, with desire for more faith, more prayer, more zeal, more consecration—this is the secret of power.

-—E. M. Bounds, *Power Through Prayer*
+— E. M. Bounds, *Power Through Prayer*

 <details markdown="1">
 <summary>daily reading</summary>